muhammadmp97/TeleBot/README.md

 ]);
 ```

-Consider that `chunk()` method accepts multiple numbers as well!
-You may pass an array like [1, 3, 2] to build such a keyboard:
+Consider that the `chunk()` method supports more complex orders, just pass an array like [1, 3, 2] to build such a keyboard:
 <pre>
 [        1        ]
 [ 2 ]  [ 3️ ]  [ 4 ]